Our Team

 Alexandra ZhangInvestment Partner

-Before joining Washington Harbour, Ms. Zhang was an investor at Thoma Bravo, where she focused on cybersecurity investments out of the firm’s Flagship fund.
+Before joining Washington Harbour, Ms. Zhang previously worked at Thoma Bravo, where she focused on cybersecurity investments out of the firm’s Flagship fund.
 At Thoma Bravo, she worked on several notable transactions, including the SailPoint IPO and Sophos’ acquisition of Secureworks.
 Beyond deal execution, she partnered closely with her portfolio companies on strategic M&A and value creation initiatives.
 Ms. Zhang started her career at Morgan Stanley, where she worked on a variety of transactions in the media and telecommunications space.
 She holds a B.A. in Economics from the University of Chicago.

 ×